pierre-vigier/Perl6-Math-Matrix/README.md

 ### add-row

 Add a vector (row or col of some matrix) to a row of the matrix.
 In this example we add (2,3) to the second row.
+Instead of a matrix you can also give as parameter the raw data of a matrix as new would receive it.

     Math::Matrix.new( [[1,2],[3,4]] ).add-row(1,(2,3));